Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 3

-The Vittoriano is the Altar of the Fatherland, it is located in the area of ancient Rome, it has great architectural and artistic value focused on the Risorgimento.
-During Fascism the Vittoriano became one of the stages of the regime led by Benito Mussolini.
+The Vittoriano, the Altar of the Fatherland, is located in the area of ancient Rome.
+It holds great architectural and artistic significance, centered on the Risorgimento.
+During the Fascist era, the Vittoriano became one of the stages of the regime led by Benito Mussolini.

 25 minutes Admission ticket not included